-The bridlepath leads us North down the temple Valley then east using the Allan King Way towards Gander Down.
-Then we carefully cross the A272 for the second and final time and head south down farm tracks to Millbarrow Down and the Milbury's pub.
-An hour and a half of walking and you've now covered another 5 miles Allan King Way, photo by David Martin and can enjoy a virtual pint.
+The bridle path leads us North down the Temple Valley then east using the Allan King Way towards Gander Down.
+Then you carefully cross the A272 for the second and final time and head south down farm tracks to Millbarrow Down and the Milbury's pub.

-A further 4 miles or so and you will have reached Exton a beautiful village (and another great pub) in the Meon Valley and will have covered 12.3 miles - the first, and one of the longest sections of the walk completed!
+A further 4 miles or so along lanes and down tracks and you will have reached Exton, a beautiful village (with another great pub The Shoe Inn) in the Meon Valley and will have covered 12.3 miles - the first, and one of the longest sections of the walk completed!